Information about our medicines

 When medicines come onto the market, there can be limited information about their safety, based primarily on clinical trials.
-All medicines have risks as well as benefits and the Pharmacovigilance department plays an important role by continuously evaluating information received from patients and healthcare professionals in balancing benefits against risk.
+All medicines have risks as well as benefits and the Pharmacovigilance department plays an important role by continuously evaluating information received from patients, healthcare professionals and members of the public in balancing benefits against risk.

 Some of the information collected includes: